skiran252/neogmark13/README.md

-# find out if your birthday is a palindrome
+# Find out if your birthday is a palindrome
 enter your dateOfBirth and know if its a palindrome or this app tells you nearest palindromic date your dob missed by
 ---
 ## Technologies used